hundifops/hundifops.github.io/README.md

 ## Cody Wiley

-I am a college student attending _East Tennessee State University_ and studying **Computer Science**.
+I am a college student attending _West Virginia University Institute of Technology_ and studying **Computer Science**.
 My core interests involve _Software engineering and Machine Learning_.
 Any code I produce, whether it's for school, homework, or personal use will be posted to my [GitHub](https://github.com/cwiley02).

 ## Education

+*Fairmont State University* (2021-2022)

+**A.A.S in Cyber Security**, *New River Community and Technical College* (2022 - 2023)

-**B.S. in Computer Science**, *East Tennessee State University* (GPA TBA) | 2023- |
+**B.S. in Computer Science**, *West Virginia University Institute of Technology* (GPA TBA) | 2023- |

 ## Current Position

-Student at *East Tennessee State University*
+Student at *West Virginia University Institute of Technology*

 # Previous Positions